 Next Opening 2019-2020

-At the conclusion of this fellowship, incumbents will be well positioned for a career in any practice setting.
+At the conclusion of this fellowship, graduates will be well positioned for successful careers in any academic or community practice setting.

 Applicants must be board certified or eligible in Anatomic Pathology by the beginning of the fellowship and be eligible for a license in the State of Michigan.